sandeepgangaram/forkify-frontend-app/README.md

 Recipe application with custom recipe uploads.

-App for searching and finding great cooking recipes.

 This app was created for learning purposes, and this project explored the following segments and more:

-MCV architecture
+- MCV architecture

-Working with ES6 modules
+- Working with ES6 modules

-Async/await, promises, AJAX and API calls
+- Async/await, promises, AJAX and API calls

-Publisher-subscriber patterns
+- Publisher-subscriber patterns

-Writing easy to undestand clean and organised code
+- Writing easy to undestand clean and organised code

-Pagination of content
+- Pagination of content

-Bookmarking and storage of data locally
+- Bookmarking and storage of data locally

-Uploading of data to API
+- Uploading of data to API

-Working with forms
+- Working with forms

-Data validation
+- Data validation

-keeping state of the app
+- keeping state of the app

-Converting data formats and data structures
+- Converting data formats and data structures

-Catching and handling errors based on their sources
+- Catching and handling errors based on their sources

-DOM events and interactions
+- DOM events and interactions